You need to understand VA costs. This is key to scaling well while staying profitable.

 What are the different virtual assistant pricing models?

-Virtual assistants typically offer three pricing models: hourly rates ($20-85/hour depending on expertise), monthly retainers (fixed monthly fee for set hours), and package-based pricing (tiered packages with defined deliverables and support levels).
-Package pricing is most popular among businesses as it provides predictable virtual assistant costs and often includes additional value like backup support and priority service.
+Package pricing is most popular among businesses.
+It provides stable virtual assistant costs and often includes additional value like backup support and priority service.

 Is outsourcing to a VA cheaper than hiring in-house staff?